sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 ## 📊 Exploratory Data Analysis
 ### Billboard Python Package
 We conducted an analysis of Billboard's "Billboard Hot 100" chart, which is a weekly music chart that ranks the 100 most popular songs in the United States based on multiple factors.
 Our objective was to investigate the top 10 artists over the past cumulative 5 years.
-To gather the necessary data, we utilized a Python Package called Billboard.py.
+To gather the necessary data, we utilised a Python Package called Billboard.py.
 The data collection process spanned from May 24, 2018, and continued on a weekly basis for a period of 5 years.
 <br>
 Please refer below to see the historical trend we obtained using the Billboard.py package. <br>
 <p align="middle">